By:

 The frame, glass, and special installation techniques should be selected so that all sources of disturbance can be provided with effective vibration isolation.

-While this issue deals with the noise as a health deterrent and how effective fenestration can help in combating that, the next issue will talk about the sick building syndrome and the role of fenestration to avoid that.
+While this issue deals with noise as a health deterrent and how effective fenestration can help in combating that, the next issue will talk about the sick building syndrome and the role of fenestration in avoiding that.
 Until then….

 REFERENCES: